buidangkhoa-vn/Data_Augmentation_EHR_Transfer_Learning/README.md

 CPU cores   : 2
 Architecture: 64bit
 ```
-Make sure to do removal/add exception handler for any line in the form of from google.colab import ...!
+Make sure to do removal/add exception handler for any line in the form of `from google.colab import ...`.

 ---
 ## Authors
 - Trần Thành Trọng – SMOTE + XGBoost (Model 1)
 - Bùi Đăng Khoa – ROS + XGBClassifier (Model 2)